 273-279 Cecil St, South Melbourne

-Wide and leafy Cecil Street was practically begging for more street-side dining – and Lamaro's has delivered in spades.
-The marquee they've dubbed the Birdcage is undercover, with windows and fairy lights that make you feel like you're part of the streetscape.
-Throw in Geoff Lindsay's cooking (whether you go pub classics or Dandelion hits) and a tempting Coravin list, and this could be South Melbourne's hottest address this summer.
+Wide Cecil Street, lined with trees, was practically pleading for more restaurants with outdoor seating, and Lamaro's has answered the call in spades.
+The marquee that they have dubbed the Birdcage is a covered structure that features windows and fairy lights that give the impression that you are a part of the surrounding environment.
+When you add in the cooking of Geoff Lindsay (whether you go for pub classics or Dandelion hits), along with an enticing Coravin list, this establishment has the potential to become South Melbourne's most popular destination this summer.

 Moroccan Soup Bar

 316 St Georges Rd, Fitzroy North

 The laneway that runs next to the newly reimagined version of this neighbourhood favourite is currently one of the most desirable places in the inner north to pull up a chair and relax.
 As MoroccanSoup Bar adjusts to its new location further up St. Georges Road, patrons can expect to find an abundance of colour, music, and food that has been lovingly prepared.
 Therefore, for those who have ever been asked to leave a restaurant because it was at capacity, now might be the best time to give it another shot and see if you get in.